jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 Taken from Mailchimp's [Marketing API Quick Start](https://mailchimp.com/developer/marketing/guides/quick-start/):
 > Because of the potential security risks associated with exposing account API keys, Mailchimp does not support client-side calls to the Marketing API using CORS requests, nor should API keys be used in mobile apps.

-If you want to have a subscription form on your static site on Netlify for a Mailchimp list, you have a couple of options:
+If you want to have a subscription form on your static site on Netlify for a Mailchimp list, you have a couple options:

 1. Use an embedded form from Mailchimp;
 2. Use Netlify Forms and connect your form to Mailchimp via a Zapier Zap.

-Number 1. works okay if that's the route you want to go.
-You can even style the form to match your branding.
-It is a viable option.
+Number 1. works okay if that's the route you want to go; you can even style the form to match your branding.
 Number 2. is also a viable option, but has the drawback of needing to sign up for yet another service (and likely pay for it.)
 Depending on what you're doing that might be an acceptable solution as well.

-But if you're like me and working one a project that isn't set to recoup the costs of something like that, I have another solution in mind.
-We are going to build a small form powered by AlpineJS which submits to a Netlify Function (which is really just an AWS Lambda function) which, in turn, interacts with the Mailchimp API server(less) side.
+But if you're like me and working on a project that isn't set to recoup the costs of services like that, I have another solution in mind.
+We are going to build a small form powered by AlpineJS; which submits to a Netlify Function (really just an AWS Lambda function;) which, in turn, interacts with the Mailchimp API server(less) side.

 ## The Form

-Like any low-friction, we want a form that collects the bare minimum amount of information to, hopefully, increase conversions.
-That's the dream anyway.
-So we will make a form which has one field, "Email", and a button, "Subscribe".
+Like any low-friction UI, we want a form that collects the bare minimum amount of information to, hopefully, increase conversions.
+We will make a form which has one field, "Email", and a button, "Subscribe".
+That form will look like this:

 ![Email subscribe form shown near footer of website](/assets/img/posts/netlify-function-mailchimp/form-screenshot.png)

-The corresponding markup--styled with TailwindCSS--for this form is as follows.
+The corresponding markup—styled with TailwindCSS—for this form is show below.

 ```html
 <div class="max-w-4xl md:flex mx-auto py-8 md:space-x-6">